WrestleMania XL: Reception

 WrestleMania XL had an attendance of 60,036 for Night 1 and 60,203 for Night 2.
 During the event, WWE marketed a higher attendance of 72,543 and 72,755 respectively.
+Variety reported that the event was the most-streamed "entertainment event" ever on Peacock, viewed for 1.3 billion minutes over the weekend of April 6–7.

 The Undisputed WWE Universal Championship match between Roman Reigns and Cody Rhodes was universally praised.
 Wade Keller of Pro Wrestling Torch called it "a mega-spectacle of a match", stating that the only downfall was that the near falls before the slew of interferences occurred "didn't really resonate as possible finishes since the Bloodline Rules advantage hadn't come into play yet", but "once it did, it delivered huge pops".
 Keller stated that he "loved the idea of other top babyfaces celebrating with Cody, as Dusty Rhodes did that when he won NWA World Titles".

 Chris Mueller of Bleacher Report and Brent Brookhouse of CBS Sports called it "overbooked in the best way".
 Brookhouse stated that there was a "plodding" beginning because "everyone knew the mess of interference" from The Bloodline would be coming, and that "Rhodes getting help from Jey Uso, Cena, Rollins and Undertaker was the kind of wild mess that only makes sense at WrestleMania".

 Philip Sledge of Cinemablend described the match, and the appearances by The Rock, John Cena, and The Undertaker, as being WWE's "Avengers: Endgame moment".